Last Updated on May 25, 2023 by admin

 There are a lot of great lodging options in Pasadena.
 I’ll share my personal review of two hotels I’ve stayed at, as well as some further ideas!

 - Hilton Pasadena: I have also stayed at the Hilton Pasadena and would also recommend this hotel.
 This hotel is also located not too far away from Colorado Boulevard.
 The Hilton also has an outdoor pool.
+I thought that the pool was pretty small, but it’s good for a quick dip.

 - Saga Motor Hotel Pasadena: This classic hotel on Route 66 is timeless.